samy35135/openScadScriptAnalyzerDev/README.md

 All the routes with /api/thingervses/ wiil reach the server side.

-You can see the client schema on this link (lien à mettre !).

-When you write the command “npm start”,  the first file launch will be ./server/app.js.
+When you write the command “npm start”,  the first file launched will be ./server/app.js.
-* app.js will load all the requirement for running the server side. :
+* app.js will load all the requirement to run the server side :
   * loading  index.js file and other routes example : For the {param} “stat”, the route is :
     <code>router.get(‘/stat’, controller.stat)</code>
-  * That means the stat processing is program on controller.stat().
+  * That means the stat processing code is writen on controller.stat().
-* Most files concerning the running server side was developed on ./server/api/thing
+* Most files concerning the server side are stored in server/api/thing
-* The controller of the server side is ./server/api/thing/thingiverse.controller.js
+* The controller of the server side is server/api/thing/thingiverse.controller.js
-* The controller will required  the service layer : ./server/api/thing/thingiverse.service.js.
+* The controller will require the service layer : server/api/thing/thingiverse.service.js.

 Here is the server architecture :